96boards/website/_product/ie/4iot/README.md

 display_product: true
 is_featured: true
 product_specification: ie
-product_short_desc: "Geniatech’s Developer Board 4IoT features Qualcomm Snapdragon 410 processor, a Quadcore ARM® Cortex™ A53 at up to 1.2GHz clock speed per core, capable of 32-bit and 64-bit operation.
-It supports Android, Linux and Windows 10 and offers advanced processing power, WLAN, Bluetooth, and GPS, all packed into a board the size of a credit card.
+product_short_desc: "Geniatech’s Developer Board 4IoT features Qualcomm Snapdragon 410 processor, a Quadcore ARM® Cortex™ A53 at up to 1.2GHz clock speed per core, capable of 32-bit and 64-bit operation."
-It is designed to support feature-rich functionality, including multimedia, with the Adreno™ 306 GPU, integrated ISP with up to 13 MP camera support, and 1080p HD video playback and capture with H.264 (AVC)."
 product_long_desc: |-
     Geniatech’s Developer Board 4IoT features Qualcomm Snapdragon 410 processor, a Quadcore ARM® Cortex™ A53 at up to 1.2GHz clock speed per core, capable of 32-bit and 64-bit operation.
 It supports Android, Linux and Windows 10 and offers advanced